Kai A. Konrad: Economic Policy Activities

-Kai A. Konrad has written over 150 articles in international economics and political science journals.
-In the Handelsblatt Economist Ranking, which has analyzed the research performance of economists in Germany, Austria, and the German-speaking part of Switzerland based on the quality of publications since 2004, he has consistently ranked among the top 10.
+Konrad has written over 150 articles in international economics and political science journals.
+In the Handelsblatt Economist Ranking, which has analyzed the research performance of economists in the DACH region based on the quality of publications since 2004, he has consistently ranked among the top 10.

-In June 2010, Kai A. Konrad (together with Holger Zschäpitz) published the first popular science analysis of the European debt crisis, just a few weeks after the signing of the first bailout package for Greece and decisions by the European Commission that ultimately led to the creation of the European Stability Mechanism.
+In June 2010, Konrad and Holger Zschäpitz published the first popular science analysis of the European debt crisis, just a few weeks after the signing of the first bailout package for Greece and decisions by the European Commission that ultimately led to the creation of the European Stability Mechanism.
 The two authors conclude that the combination of individual decision-making rights over national debt with collective liability within a shared currency is incompatible, identifying this as the main structural flaw of the European Monetary Union.
 Konrad advocates for an organized insolvency procedure for individual member states, calling it the introduction of true fiscal responsibility for nation-states.

-He has been actively involved as an economic policy advisor on issues such as public debt in Europe and the federal organization of Germany.
-In August 2013, Konrad predicted in an interview with the German newspaper DIE WELT that the euro had an uncertain but finite life expectancy.
+Konrad has been actively involved as an economic policy advisor on issues such as public debt in Europe and the federal organization of Germany.
+In August 2013, Konrad predicted in an interview with the German newspaper Die Welt that the euro had an uncertain but finite life expectancy.
 He was also an expert before the German Federal Constitutional Court in the proceedings concerning the ECB's OMT program.
 In 2021, he (together with L. Arnemann and N. Potrafke) examined how differently citizens and experts from the Eurozone countries remember the rescue measures during the Euro crisis.
 As a member of the Scientific Advisory Board at the Federal Ministry of Finance, he was also an external expert in the Federalism Reform Commission II in Germany. and he advised the High Level Group on Own Resources ("Monti Group") of the European Commission.